MHD (rapper): Early life

+Career

-2015–2016: The rise of "Afro Trap"
+2012–2016: The rise of "Afro Trap"

+In 2012, aged 18, Sylla a.k.a.
+"MHD" (a stage name derived from his first name Mohamed) joined 1.9 Réseaux, a rap collective in the 19th arrondissement.
+After years of spending time and money trying to make a breakthrough, he eventually quit the gangsta rap scene.

 In August 2015, while on vacation, MHD posted a video on the Internet, of himself doing a freestyle over a song by Nigerian band P-Square.
 The video, which he said he did "just for fun", was received with success on social media, and the positive feedback inspired him to make a comeback into music.
 However, he had been disappointed with the world of French-language rap from his previous experience, judging there was too much influence from American trends.
 Taking from his parents' West African roots, he decided to provide diversity to the genre by adding cultural elements of this region into his music, such as musical genres, or singing verses in languages like Fula or Bambara.
 He coined this newfound genre as "Afro Trap".

 Back from vacation, MHD began filming a music video for his freestyle song in his housing estate of the 19th arrondissement.
 Released in September 2015, the video, titled Afro Trap Part.
 1 (La Moula) and featuring local youths dancing in the streets, garnered popularity on YouTube, prompting him to release more songs and videos.
 Afro Trap Part.
 3 (Champions League), a song praising football club Paris Saint-Germain, is considered a breakthrough in MHD's music career, with the song and its dance moves becoming popular with supporters –and later, players– of the club.
 Soon, he was invited to perform opening acts for French rapper Booba, was featured in the soundtrack of the film Pattaya, and was invited to the Élysée –the French presidential palace– by then-President François Hollande on the occasion of a visit by Guinean President Alpha Condé.